Mongol Empire: Death of Möngke Khan (1259)

-Meanwhile, in the northwestern portion of the empire, Batu's successor and younger brother Berke sent punitive expeditions to Ukraine, Belarus, Lithuania and Poland.
+Meanwhile, in the northwestern portion of the empire, Batu's successor and younger brother Berke sent punitive expeditions to Ukraine, Belarus, Lithuania, and Poland.
 Dissension began brewing between the northwestern and southwestern sections of the Mongol Empire as Batu suspected that Hulagu's invasion of Western Asia would result in the elimination of Batu's own dominance there.

 In the southern part of the empire, Möngke Khan himself led his army, but did not complete the conquest of China.
 Military operations were generally successful, but prolonged, so the forces did not withdraw to the north as was customary when the weather turned hot.
 Disease ravaged the Mongol forces with bloody epidemics, and Möngke died there on 11 August 1259.
 This event began a new chapter in the history of the Mongols, as again a decision needed to be made on a new great khan.
 Mongol armies across the empire withdrew from their campaigns to convene a new kurultai.

-Disunity
+Division of the empire

 Dispute over succession

 Möngke's brother Hulagu broke off his successful military advance into Syria, withdrawing the bulk of his forces to Mughan and leaving only a small contingent under his general Kitbuqa.
 The opposing forces in the region, the Christian Crusaders and Muslim Mamluks, both recognizing that the Mongols were the greater threat, took advantage of the weakened state of the Mongol army and engaged in an unusual passive truce with each other.

 In 1260, the Mamluks advanced from Egypt, being allowed to camp and resupply near the Christian stronghold of Acre, and engaged Kitbuqa's forces just north of Galilee at the Battle of Ain Jalut.
 The Mongols were defeated, and Kitbuqa executed.
 This pivotal battle marked the western limit for Mongol expansion in the Middle East, and the Mongols were never again able to make serious military advances farther than Syria.

 In a separate part of the empire, Kublai Khan, another brother of Hulagu and Möngke, heard of the great khan's death at the Huai River in China.
 Rather than returning to the capital, he continued his advance into the Wuchang area of China, near the Yangtze River.
 Their younger brother Ariqboke took advantage of the absence of Hulagu and Kublai, and used his position at the capital to win the title of great khan for himself, with representatives of all the family branches proclaiming him as the leader at the kurultai in Karakorum.
 When Kublai learned of this, he summoned his own kurultai at Kaiping, and nearly all the senior princes and great noyans in North China and Manchuria supported his own candidacy over that of Ariqboke.